ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd_network_concepts/guide.en-gb.md

 ---
-title: 'VMware Cloud Director on OVHcloud network concepts'
+title: 'VMware Cloud Director - network concepts'
-exerpt: 'Discover the powerful networking capabilities of VMware Cloud Director on OVHcloud with our comprehensive guide (key concepts and features)'
+excerpt: 'Discover the powerful networking capabilities of VMware Cloud Director on OVHcloud with this comprehensive guide (key concepts and features)'
 updated: 2024-06-27
 ---